-Lori O'Connell has trained in the martial arts for over 23 years and taught for over 20 years.
-She is the owner and head instructor of Pacific Wave Jiu-jitsu in Richmond, BC, which she has been running since January 2006.
-She holds the rank of 5th degree black belt in a Japanese style of Jiu-jitsu called Can-ryu, and has trained in a wide variety of other styles to supplement her training in her primary style.
-She is a regular instructor at the Canadian Jiu-jitsu Union winter and summer camps, and has taught Jiu-jitsu/self-defense workshops and seminars at martial arts schools/organizations, private companies, and community organizations across Canada.
+Lori O'Connell has trained in the martial arts for over 30 years and taught for over 27 years.
+She was the owner and head instructor of Pacific Wave Jiu-jitsu in Richmond, BC, which she ran for 14 years before closing it during the pandemic in 2020.
+She holds the rank of 5th degree black belt and holds the title of Renshi in a Japanese style of Jiu-jitsu called Can-ryu.
+In addition to her Jiu-jitsu training, Lori has supplemented her primary style over the years by studying a wide variety of other arts and styles, including Filipino martial arts, boxing/kickboxing, BJJ/MMA, Gong fu, Taichi, Karate, Aikido, Taekwondo, Wing Chun, etc. She has taught Jiu-jitsu/self-defense at martial arts schools and organizations, private companies, and community organizations across North America and internationally.

 In addition to her martial arts training and teaching, Lori has published 2 books.
 Her most recent book, When the Fight Goes to the Ground: Jiu-jitsu Strategies & Tactics for Self-Defense, was written for Tuttle Publishing, an international publisher of martial arts books.
-She also wrote Weapons of Opportunity, about her personal experiences teaching and training in the martial arts.
-Lori also writes regularly on her dojo's martial arts blog.
+She also wrote Weapons of Opportunity, about her personal experiences teaching and training in the martial arts, and wrote regularly on her dojo's martial arts blog for over 13 years.